hpc/charliecloud/doc/ch-image.rst

       outside the top-of-transfer directory for each source.

   :code:`+z`
     No default arguments.
-No metadata will be preserved, and both hard and symbolic links will be ignored, except as specified by :code:`rsync(1)` options starting with a hyphen.
+Directories will not be descended, no metadata will be preserved, and both hard and symbolic links will be ignored, except as specified by :code:`rsync(1)` options starting with a hyphen.
 (Note that :code:`-a`/:code:`--archive` is discouraged because it omits some metadata and handles symlinks inappropriately for containers.)

 A small number of :code:`rsync(1)` features are actively disallowed: